Hekstra-Lab/cog/README.md

 I don't foresee this being useful outside of our research group at the moment, so I am hardcoding a few Odyssey-specific paths/features into this package.
 For now, that is the only place we have `Precognition` installed.

+## Installation Instructions

+@Jack -- write installation instructions here.
+Do it.